 ARTICLE 3 – PARTICIPATION

 1. Participation in the Programme is free of charge.
 The Programme is open to natural persons, either applying alone or jointly with others, filling in the required information and agreeing to these terms.
-Each person must (i) at the time of application be 18 years old or have the age required by applicable law in their country of residence to validly enter this Programme, whichever is higher, (ii) and hold a bank account in their country of tax residence, (iii) have access to all necessary hardware and software to submit a proposal and (iv) have sufficient software development experience (“Participants”).
+Each person must (i) at the time of application be minimum 18 years old or have the age required by applicable law in their country of residence to validly enter this Programme, whichever is higher, (ii) and hold a bank account in their country of tax residence, (iii) have access to all necessary hardware and software to submit a proposal and (iv) have sufficient software development experience (“Participants”).
 For ECMWF funded challenges, nationals of all countries are eligible to participate, however priority is given to nationals from ECMWF Member States.
-For Copernicus funded challenges, only nationals from European Union (EU) Member States and countries associated with EU’s Space Programme (currently Iceland and Norway) are eligible to participate in order to comply with the Delegation Agreement between the European Commission and ECMWF.
+For Copernicus funded challenges, only nationals from European Union (EU) Member States and countries associated with EU’s Space Programme (currently Iceland and Norway) are eligible to participate.
 Participants can apply for more than one challenge.
-Participants proposing to work jointly with others must designate a representative, who will register on behalf of the team and provide name, surname and email address of each team member.
+Participants proposing to work jointly with others must designate a representative, who will register on behalf of the team and provide name, surname, email address, country of residence and nationality of each team member.
 Stipends are payable per Deliverable, irrespective of the number of Participants behind it.